Skip to content

 How OpenAI agents work with Tallyfy

-Tallyfy orchestrates OpenAI agent capabilities by triggering tasks, providing structured inputs, and capturing outputs.
-The integration uses webhooks or API calls to connect Tallyfy processes with OpenAI’s agent tools.
+Tallyfy triggers tasks, provides structured inputs through form fields, and captures outputs.
+Webhooks or API calls connect Tallyfy processes with OpenAI’s agent tools.

 Diagram